 Advancement to Candidacy

-In addition to the general University requirements stated under Post-Baccalaureate and Graduate Degrees in the Catalog, you must be a Classified Graduate Student in the Science Education Department, demonstrated writing competency via the WPE (or equivalent), and selected a thesis advisor before receiving Candidate status.
+In addition to the general University requirements stated under Post-Baccalaureate and Graduate Degrees in the Catalog, you must be a Classified Graduate Student in the Science Education Department and selected a thesis advisor before receiving Candidate status.
 The process begins with candidates filling out the appropriate form found under "Program Forms."

 Upon evidence of satisfactory academic progress, including a minimum GPA of 3.00, the Thesis Committee will recommend you for advancement to candidacy by forwarding its recommendation to the Department Graduate Advisor.
 Upon approval by the Associate Dean, you will be advanced to candidacy.